Project

 like what Hiroshi Shibata has been doing a lot in the last years :)).

-Updated by dsisnero (Dominic Sisneros) over 1 year ago
+Updated by dsisnero (Dominic Sisneros) about 2 years ago

 As we are adding the ability to make gems from rust added in rubygems, can we come back to this and enable this or add some kind of hook to set shell environment - if a hook is added it would work for rubyinstaller and also Ruby MSVC/ by running vcvars64.bat or doing the equivalent in ruby.